-- (xx) "Production-money crops means crops that secure a production-money obligation incurred with respect to the production of those crops. - (xx) "Production-money obligation means an obligation of an obligor incurred for new value given to enable the debtor to produce crops if the value is in fact used for the production of the crops. - (xx) "Production of crops includes tilling and otherwise preparing land for growing, planting, cultivating, fertilizing, irrigating, harvesting, and gathering crops, and protecting them from damage or disease.
+(xx) "Production-money crops means crops that secure a productionmoney obligation incurred with respect to the production of those crops.

+(xx) "Production-money obligation means an obligation of an obligor incurred for new value given to enable the debtor to produce crops if the value is in fact used for the production of the crops.

+(xx) The production "Production of crops\ includes tilling and otherwise preparing land for growing, planting, cultivating, fertilizing, protecting from damage or disease, irrigating, harvesting, and gathering crops, and protecting them from damage or disease.

-[MODEL SECTION [9-103A].
+[MODEL SECTION [9-103A] [9-104A].
 "PRODUCTION-MONEY CROPS"; "PRODUCTION-MONEY OBLIGATION;" PRODUCTION-MONEY SECURITY INTEREST; BURDEN OF ESTABLISHING PRODUCTION-MONEY SECURITY INTEREST.